 There’s no denying that it’s a strange time for business right now.
-Largely unknown a few months ago, the COVID-19 pandemic has brought about massive changes for companies around the globe.
+Largely unknown when 2020 began, the COVID-19 pandemic has brought about massive changes for companies around the globe.
 As we adjust to the ever-changing situation, the biggest observable shift so far has been towards a culture of social distancing: staying physically far apart.

 Many businesses that depend on in-person patronage have had to temporarily close their doors, while those that rely less on physical presence have begun redesigning their processes to accommodate partially or fully remote teams.
 Salesforce and Twitter were among the first big companies to close their physical offices entirely, and since then more and more have followed suit.

 For many, this means a lot of adaptation, reconfiguration, and realization.
 Suddenly, it’s apparent which meetings could’ve been emails all along.
 Many are discovering that when left to their own devices at home, they’re just as productive (or even more productive) as they are at the office.
 At the same time, others are struggling because no solid digital infrastructure existed for their business before.